 It is always difficult to project backward into the meaning of certain words and phrases from earlier centuries.
 Still, when we read Maximus, we can easily imagine that he considered cognition as natural and a great gift of the Creator.
-But it’s also easy to imagine that he’d agree that when we are not watchful and careful, the simple flow of our thinking combines with other trains of thoughts and bundles of emotion and images to create seemingly solid compounds of action-thoughts that drive our behaviors, behaviors in ways that may inadvertently cause great harm.
-In order to comprehend the reality of the holy Unseen, one must bring a disciplined, loving attention to thoughts, allowing one’s attachments to ideas, opinions and theories to pass through, “owning” none of it.
+But it’s also easy to imagine that he’d agree that when we are not watchful and careful, the simple flow of our thinking combines with other trains of thoughts and bundles of emotion and images to create seemingly solid compounds of action-thoughts that drive our behaviors, behaviors that may inadvertently cause great harm.
+In order to comprehend the reality of the holy Unseen, one must bring a disciplined, loving attention to thoughts, allowing one’s attachments to ideas, opinions and theories to pass through us, “owning” none of it.
 “For the one who has not put off attachment to the material world will have tribulation at every turn because he changes his mind along with whatever changes by nature [in one’s external world].”2

 When Maximus and other mystical theologians use the phrase “material world,” they refer to objects of the senses or objects of awareness–anything physical, mental or emotional to which one can be attached, and around which one can build up a false identity separate from the Divine.
-He is not saying that the material world is bad, but that our attachments to sensory experiences can hinder our freedom to live consciously in God’s Presence.
+He is not saying that the material world is bad, but that our attachments to sensory experiences and thoughts can hinder our freedom to live consciously in God’s Presence.

 Many Christian leaders and theologians are heir to dualistic Platonic, Gnostic and Manichean visions whereby nature and our bodies are considered evil, mere temptations or ancillary to our spiritual journey.
 But for Maximus and some other early theologians the focus is not on the body and the physical world per se, but rather on our relationship to it.3 All objects of the senses, awareness and thoughts are good in themselves, but when we are attached to them, we suffer unnecessarily and we cannot see the reality of the holy Unseen that lies beneath and within all that is.4 When we make the physical world more solid than it is by attaching to it, we can’t see through it to the Divine Presence.
+Over the centuries, some philosophers and theologians took this teaching to an extreme as they sought release from the suffering that always occurs in the physical/material world.
+For example, Sextus Empiricus (2nd to 3rd century A.D.) was a Greek Pyrrhonist philosopher and Empiric school physician with Roman citizenship.
+He is sometimes cited as the father of the quietistic tradition which cultivates the hope of attaining ataraxia (Greek: equanimity).
+In this tradition, one might fall in love with equanimity and inner peace, and become unattached to the everyday world in a way that erodes individual responsibilities in work, family and community.
+So yes, Maximus extolled the value of the eternal dimension in awareness, but we may never know if he lost touch with his everyday life and relationships.

 1 Maximus Confessor: Selected Writings.
 Translation by George C. Berthold.
 Mahwah, NJ: Paulist Press, 1985, p.
 58.